Contact us on WhatsApp: +33 6 95 73 52 90

 The French aren’t just vocal with their greetings; they complement them with distinct body gestures that add depth and emotion to the interaction.

-• La Bise: Perhaps the most emblematic of French greetings, “la bise” involves lightly kissing both cheeks.
+• La bise: Perhaps the most emblematic of French greetings, “la bise” involves lightly kissing both cheeks.
 The number of kisses and the starting cheek can vary based on the region or personal relationships.

 • Handshake: A firm handshake is common in professional settings or formal introductions.